Pagan Min (Far Cry): Portrayal

 Baker would perform his role as Pagan Min on a motion capture stage which is empty aside from stacked boxes and wooden props, and he would have to visualize other in-game characters and objects in his mind when reciting the character's dialogue.
 Baker said he would "choose the word antagonist" to describe Pagan Min as he does not believe that he is in fact a villain.
-In his view, Min is caring and benevolent if somewhat temperamental, and that all he wants to be within the narrative of Far Cry 4 is a good king.
+In his view, Min is caring and benevolent if somewhat temperamental, and all he wants to be within the narrative of Far Cry 4 is a good king.
 The alternative ending presented to the player in the game's opening sequence, which Baker described as a canonical set of events "that still leads to the same point, just a different version of it" if the player just does what Min asks them to do, is an unusual creative decision not found in most games as it effectively flips Ajay's story and he becomes the villain of his own story in Baker's view.
 Reflecting on the role when speaking to IGN staff, Baker is confident that Pagan Min would come to be regarded as "one of the most memorable villains to ever be in a video game".
-One moment that stood out to him was the shooting of the opening cutscene, specifically a line uttered by Pagan Min as he gets up to a helicopter, because he could visualize all of its elements in vivid detail at the time.
+One moment that stood out to him was the shooting of the opening cutscene, specifically a line uttered by Pagan Min as he gets up to a helicopter because he could visualize all of its elements in vivid detail at the time.